NixOS/rfcs/rfcs/0167-maintainer-account.md

 This RFC intends to only apply to _maintainers_ and not general contributions from non-maintainers.
 These two roles are distinguished by their expected responsibility.
-While a contributor may use an alternative platform to submit a change, they are not considered a maintainer unless meeting the expectations laid out in this RFC and the resulting nixpkgs documentation.
+While a contributor may use an alternative platform to submit a change, they will be not considered a maintainer unless they are willing and able to meet the expectations laid out in this RFC and the resulting nixpkgs documentation.

 # Drawbacks

 [drawbacks]: #drawbacks

 These changes grant the nixpkgs hosting platform control over who may or may not be a maintainer.

-This may elevate the Code of Conduct, and the corresponding Moderation team, to a more prominent place than it currently is.
+If GitHub bans an account, the maintainer must be removed.

 # Alternatives